NilutpalPaul/Hiring-Task/README.md

 # Hiring Task

-Set up a new Next.js project using the command: 'npx create-next-app'.
+Set up a new Next.js project using the command: npx create-next-app.

 Install the following dependencies:

-npm install react react-dom next

-npm install axios
+npm install react react-dom next npm install axios

-Create a new directory called 'pages' in the root directory.
+Create a new directory called pages in the root directory.

-Create a new file called 'index.js' inside the 'pages' directory:
+Create a new file called index.js inside the pages directory:

 import { useState, useEffect } from 'react';
 import axios from 'axios';